NakedWines.com Review – My Honest Take

 It also means the winemaker can spend more time in the vineyard and less in the office.
 Which means the wines taste better.
 It’s a win, win.

 Another really cool feature is that on each wine’s page, Angels and customers can rate and review the wines.
 More than once, I noticed that winemakers themselves had responded to customer reviews, adding in details and sharing knowledge.
-For someone like myself who loves wine but truly doesn’t know that much about it, this is a fountain of information!
+For someone like myself who loves unique wine but truly doesn’t know that much about it, this is a fountain of information!

 The Angel program itself can seem a little confusing because there isn’t another membership service quite like it, so if you have additional questions leave them in the comments, or check out the handy FAQ.

 Not into memberships?
 No problem.
-You can buy these wines at the regular retail price in their shop.
+You can buy these amazing wines at the regular retail price in their shop.

 This is the part where I tell you that I am not a wine expert: